Review | A White House correspondent confronts Trump’s tantrums and untruths

 One senses in this account that, like many others, Karl is both attracted and somewhat repelled by Trump largely because of his propensity to lie.
 As Karl details, Trump long ago boasted that the ability to lie consistently was a key to his success.
 “Donald Trump lies for comic effect, he lies to make himself feel good, he lies to make you feel good, he lies because he likes to, he lies because he can.”
 Former defense secretary Jim Mattis had another way to describe the president’s relationship with the truth.
 Mattis said Trump was “impervious to facts.”

 It was during an interview with Karl that Trump made the infamous remark, “When I can, I tell the truth.”
-He also admitted his strategy to Lesley Stahl of CBS in a May 2018 interview.
+He also admitted his strategy to Lesley Stahl of CBS in a November 2016 interview disclosed in 2018.
 “You know why I do it?
 I do it to discredit you all and demean you all, so when you write negative stories about me no one will believe you.”

 As of April 3 The Washington Post had documented more than 18,000 false or misleading statements Trump has made since becoming president.